particle-iot/docs/src/content/getting-started/billing/migrating-to-growth.md

 - A block includes {{growthTierDataOperationsUnit}} Data Operations ({{growthTierDataOperationsComma}}) per month.
 - Up to {{growthTierDevices}} devices.
 - Up to {{growthTierDataOperationsCellularData}} of cellular data per month, pooled across all devices.
-- Blocks are specific to cellular, Tracker, or Wi-Fi.
+- Blocks are specific to cellular or Wi-Fi.
 Usage is aggregated for all devices in all products in your growth organization of the same class.
 For example, Electrons, Borons, and B Series are all cellular devices that can share the same block even though they are in different products.
 - Cellular blocks are {{growthBlockCellularPrice}} per month per block
-- Tracker blocks are {{growthBlockTrackerPrice}} per month per block
 - Wi-Fi blocks are {{growthBlockWiFiPrice}} per month per block

 {{top}}